Beverly Hills, 90210 (franchise): BH90210

 In 2017, Jennie Garth revealed that a possible sixth series in the franchise, a follow-up to the original show, was being officially discussed.

 In December 2018 it was reported on Deadline Hollywood that a reboot or a revival of Beverly Hills, 90210 was being shopped around to different networks.
 The project was initially developed by Tori Spelling and Jennie Garth in conjunction with CBS Television Studios, and was first hinted at by Spelling on her Instagram page the previous March.
 The bulk of the original cast is attached, including Garth, Spelling, Shannen Doherty, Jason Priestley, Ian Ziering, Brian Austin Green and Gabrielle Carteris.
 CBS confirmed on December 18 that the project was in "early development", adding "We aren't confirming much detail except that it is an untraditional take on a reboot with some of the original cast".

 On February 27, 2019, it was announced that a six-episode revival had been ordered by Fox.
 Titled BH90210, the series was set outside of continuity and featured the cast playing "heightened versions of themselves" in an irreverent drama "inspired by their real lives and relationships with each other."
 The show premiered on August 7, 2019, at 9/8c on Fox.

-Actors with multiple roles
+Actors with multiple roles and franchise appearances

-Several actors have portrayed more than one character throughout the continuity, many of them appearing as regulars on one series and as guest stars on another.
+Several actors have either reprised their role in other series, or portrayed more than one character throughout the continuity, many of them appearing as regulars on one series and as guest stars on another.
 In some cases, a performer has appeared in different roles on the same show.